privacyidea/privacyidea/doc/audit/index.rst

 The *Logger Audit* module can be used to write audit log information to the Python logging facility and thus write log messages to a plain file, a syslog daemon, an email address or any destination that is supported by the Python logging mechanism.
+The log message passed to the python logging facility is a JSON-encoded string of the fields of the audit entry.

 You can find more information about this in :ref:`advanced_logging`.